 © Reuters.
 Yen gains in Asia

-The U.S. dollar index, which measures the greenback’s strength against a trade-weighted basket of six major currencies, fell 0.05% to 92.23.
+The U.S. dollar index, which measures the greenback’s strength against a trade-weighted basket of six major currencies, was last quoted down 0.78% to 91.49.

 Later, Australia releases home loans data for July with a 1.0% gain seen.
 Investors are also on the lookout for Chinese trade balance data with a surplus of $48.6 billion expected for August.
 Imports are seen up 10%, while exports are slated to gain 6.0%.